The story behind the creation of this famous wetland is related on the page Travel episodes – India 1979: Hunting blackbuck with camera.

 I repeat four or five times, but each time he just smiles, obviously not understanding a word of what I’m saying.
 I get more and more desperate, but then, finally, it seems to penetrate.
-However, he doesn’t get any opportunity to speak to the driver.
-While he has been digesting my instructions, I have handed our driver the 250 Rupees we agreed to pay for the jeep rent.
+However, he doesn’t get an opportunity to speak to the driver.
+While he has been digesting my instructions, I have handed our driver 250 Rupees, the sum we agreed to pay for the jeep rent.
 However, he is not at all satisfied, babbling about one o’clock, long time, and the like.
 Despite his long speech, he doesn’t succeed in getting more money out of us.

 Another driver, who has overheard our ‘conversation’, approaches us.
 He speaks some English, offering to drive for us the following morning.
 I proceed to negotiate with him.

 “His name is Muhammed!” interrupts the young receptionist, smiling all over his face, filled with pleasure that he has been able to convey this important piece of information to me.

 “Is that so,” I say.
 “I’m pleased to hear that.”

 I resume my negotiations with Muhammed, arguing about the price, when the receptionist once again, with a huge smile on his face, interrupts us, saying: “His name is Muhammed!”

 I give him a deadly look, and, finally, we are allowed to complete our negotiations.
 Behind us, my four friends are rolling with laughter.